jonclayden/divest/README.md

 library(divest)
 path <- system.file("extdata", "raw", package="divest")
 images <- readDicom(path, interactive=FALSE, verbosity=-1)
+## [dcm2niix WARNING] Unable to determine manufacturer (0008,0070), so conversion is not tuned for vendor.
+## [dcm2niix WARNING] Unable to determine manufacturer (0008,0070), so conversion is not tuned for vendor.
 ## [dcm2niix info]  Warning: all images appear to be a single slice - please check slice/vector orientation
 ## [dcm2niix WARNING] Weird CSA 'ProtocolSliceNumber' (System/Miscellaneous/ImageNumbering reversed): VALIDATE SLICETIMING AND BVECS
 ## [dcm2niix WARNING] Check that 2D images are not mirrored.